Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: The Heuristic

 \subsection{Fixing Generator Commitments}

-The first step of the {\sc Predict-Repair-Optimize} heuristic fixes the binary variables corresponding to \emph{confident} commitment decisions.
-The confidence level needed to fix the commitment decisions is an hyper-parameter that is studied in Section \ref{sec:experiments}.
+The second step of the \pro{} heuristic fixes the binary variables corresponding to \emph{confident} commitment decisions.
+The confidence level needed to fix the commitment decisions is a hyper-parameter that is studied in Section \ref{sec:experiments}.